JEAN98/PymongoExample/README.md

 # PymongoExample
 This a simple project that let us know how we can work with Mongodb and Python.
+In this case we are going to work with Pymongo.

 # Database Steps
 1)Firstable, Set up your mongo service on cmd